 Caregivers may have a range of responsibilities on a daily or as-needed basis, including:

 Coordinating medical appointments

 Assisting with meals

 A caregiving plan can help caregivers stay organized and help identify opportunities to delegate tasks to others.
 It may be helpful to ask the health care team how much care will be needed at home and with daily tasks during and after treatment.
 Use this 1-page fact sheet to help make a caregiving action plan.
 This free fact sheet is available as a PDF, so it is easy to print.

 Talking with your health care team about side effects

 Before starting treatment, talk with your doctor about possible side effects.
 Ask:

 What can we do to prevent or relieve them?

 The next section in this guide is Follow-up Care.
 It explains the importance of checkups after cancer treatment is finished.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose another section to read in this guide.